Social Work

 The Social Work program is accredited by the Council on Social Work Education.

-Specific requirements for Admission to the Social Work program
+Specific requirements for Admission and Progression in the Social Work program

-• Successful completion (grade C or higher) of one of the following SWK courses prior to application; remaining courses will be completed during major course progression.
+• Successful completion (grade C or higher) of one of the following SWK courses prior to junior-year application for practice-based courses; remaining courses will be completed during major course progression.
 Late-declaring students should contact Program Director, Monica White to discuss possible exceptions.

 • SWK 201 Introduction to Social Work and Advocacy Skills